 Visits requiring cover by the educational visits insurance are those for which Local Authority approval is required.
+If a visit requiring approval does not have approval the visit may not be covered under the LA insurance.

 All other educational visits such as non-residential or low risk activities (such as a museum visit) will be covered by the "self-insurance scheme" managed by the LA.